 Who didn’t have a favorite teddy bear or stuffed animal that they loved as a young child?
 In fact, a third of adults admit they can’t bear to part with their own childhood toy, according to research published in the Journal of Cognition and Culture in 2010.
 If you have a toddler, you may observe them become attached to an object or article of clothing.
-In fact, they may insist on bringing this item with them most places, including preschool or daycare or on a trip to a grandparents’ home.
+They may insist on bringing this item with them most places, including preschool, daycare or to a grandparents’ home.
 But, can you child’s attachment to a toy become a problem?

 What the experts say